awesome-selfhosted/awesome-selfhosted/README.md

 - [Simple-URL-Shortener](https://github.com/azlux/Simple-URL-Shortener) - KISS URL shortener, public or private (with account).
 Minimalist and lightweight.
 No dependencies. ([Demo](https://u.azlux.fr)) `MIT` `PHP`
 - [Simply Shorten](https://gitlab.com/draganczukp/simply-shorten) - A simple URL shortener that just shortens links. `MIT` `Java`
 - [YOURLS](https://yourls.org/) - YOURLS is a set of PHP scripts that will allow you to run Your Own URL Shortener.
 Features include password protection, URL customization, bookmarklets, statistics, API, plugins, jsonp. ([Source Code](https://github.com/YOURLS/YOURLS)) `MIT` `PHP`
+- [Quecto](https://github.com/oriionn/quecto/tree/main) - Quecto is a simple and a self-hostable link shortener, it is easy to setup it.
+It has a simple ui, no need for headaches. `GPL3` `Nodejs`

 ### VPN